Jabir ibn Abd Allah: Muhammad's era

 Jabir ibn Abd Allah al-Ansari is said to have accepted Islam when he was about 7.
+The first mention of Jabir's life is his presence with his father in the second pledge of allegiance in the 13th year of the Prophethood.
+He was the youngest observer of the pledge of allegiance of the Osasians and Khazrajians to Muhammad.
+He must have been around sixteen years old at that time.
+After the migration of the Holy Prophet from Mecca to Medina, Jabir was one of the young people who participated in most of the expeditions and raids. had and only in Ghazwa Badr and Uhud were absent.

 Also, he is recognised as the Sahaba with the most count of hadith relating to Hajj.

 His participation in the Battle of Badr is questioned by some historians; he is known to have fought in 19 battles (including Badr) under command of Muhammad and was a trusted Sahabi.
 He was present during the conquest of Mecca.

 Battle of Uhud

 In the Battle of Uhud, Jabir ibn Abd Allah was not allowed by his father Abd Allah to take part in Jihad.
 Jabir had seven sisters (some historians say nine) and Abd Allah wanted him to take care of his family.
 So instead of fighting, Jabir served the thirsty soldiers.
-Jabir's father, Abd Allah ibn Amr ibn Haram al-Ansari was martyred in the Battle of Uhud along with his brother-in-law, Amr ibn al-Jamuh, both having reached nearly 100 years of age.
+Jabir's father, Abd Allah ibn Amr ibn Haram al-Ansari was martyred in the Battle of Uhud along with his brother-in-law, Amr ibn al-Jamuh, both having reached nearly 100 years of age.In the 3rd Hijri year before the battle of Zaat al-Raqqa, Jaber married a widow named Sahima, the daughter of Masoud bin Aus, in order to take better care of his nine sisters after the death of his father.
+Jaber was facing financial problems at this time, his father was in debt.
+Some time later, on his way back from the Battle of Dhat al-Riqa (4th year of Hijri), Muhammad came to Jabir and politely solved his financial problem.
+According to some reports, the relationship between Muhammad and Jabir was sincere and friendly.